annotation/stam/README.md

-The classes in this next section are all part of the *extended data model* and are auxiliary structures used by implementations to delivered specific functionality rather than core structure to model the actual data.
-These are should be taken as *RECOMMENDATIONS* and *NOT REQUIREMENTS*.
+The classes in this next section are all part of the *extended data model* and are auxiliary structures used by implementations to delivered specific functionality rather than the core structure to model the actual data.
+These are taken as *RECOMMENDED* but *NOT REQUIRED*.
 They are typically not part of any serialisation.

 In the UML diagram, they are drawn in blue.
-Specifications *MAY* deviate from these and implement things in another matter.
+Implementations *MAY* deviate from these and implement things in another matter.
 Although STAM does prescribe what functionality must be implemented (see the [functionality](#Functionality) section), it leaves flexibility to implementations to determine how that should be accomplished.